Loous/FED/README.md

 [path] [-c]: it Encrypted the file
 [path] [-d]: it Decrypted the file

-Warning: The path should steer a file .txt
+Warning: The path should be a file .txt